UACalc/UACalc_CLI/README.md

 =======================
-**IMPORTANT** After using one of the methods described above for obtaining the software, you must open the file called `UACalc_CLI/CLI/uacalc.py` in an editor and change the value of the variable `UACALC_CLI_ROOT` to the fully qualified name of your UACalc_CLI directory; that is, set `UACALC_CLI_ROOT` equal to the directory that contains the Algebras, Examples, and CLI subdirectories.
+**IMPORTANT** After using one of the methods described above for obtaining the software, you must open the file called `UACalc_CLI/CLI/uacalc.py` in an editor and change the line

+    UACALC_CLI_ROOT = expanduser("~/git/UACalc_CLI")

+so that the string "~/git/UACalc\_CLI" is the fully qualified name of your UACalc_CLI directory.

+That is, `UACALC_CLI_ROOT` must be equal to the directory on your system that contains the Algebras, Examples, and CLI subdirectories.

 Start the Jython interpreter by running the script `uacalc`.
 For example, from within the UACalc_CLI/CLI directory, you could enter `./uacalc` on the command